May 1, 2026

 Rowenna Davis

-Labour Candidate for Mayor of Croydon
+Labour Candidate for Croydon Mayor

 "People First"